 Symptoms of intermittent claudication caused by lesions of the common femoral artery, superficial femoral artery, and popliteal artery are confined to the calf.
 Claudication occurs at 2–4 blocks when there is occlusion or stenosis of the superficial femoral artery at the adductor canal, provided good collateral vessels from the profunda femoris are maintained (eFigure 12–2).
 However, with concomitant disease of the profunda femoris or the popliteal artery, much shorter distances may trigger symptoms.
-With short-distance claudication, dependent rubor of the foot with blanching on elevation may be present.
+With short-distance claudication, dependent rubor of the foot may be present; pallor on elevation distinguishes rubor from erythema.
 Chronic low blood flow states will also cause atrophic changes in the lower leg and foot with loss of hair, thinning of the skin and subcutaneous tissues, and disuse atrophy of the muscles.
 With segmental occlusive disease of the superficial femoral artery, the common femoral pulsation is normal, but the popliteal and pedal pulses are reduced.

 Magnetic resonance angiography of the lower extremity demonstrating preocclusive disease of the superficial femoral artery on the right and occlusion on the left.
 The left profunda femoris artery is the source of a rich collateral network in this patient.